PASTAplus/PEP/peps/pep-7.md

 **1. Inconsistent format of unique identities**

 The different modalities used for unique identifiers returned by each identity provider complicate matching users with access control rules in several ways.
 First, users need to know the exact identifier in the authentication token, which must be added into the access control rule of the EML `<access>` element.
 This is error-prone since the identifier string in both locations must be identical.
-Moreover, Orcid, and especially Microsoft, identifiers consist of alpha-numeric values that are more difficult to copy and use.
+Moreover, Orcid, and especially Microsoft, identifiers consist of alphanumeric values that are more difficult to copy and use.
 To a lesser concern, the unique identifiers are visible to users and expose a level of personal information in the EML metadata and the event logs of EDI’s audit service.

 **2. Inability to create, update, or delete user-owned groups.**